rgeoghegan/django-snakeviz-profiling/README.md

 -----

-Django Snakeviz Profiling integrates [snakeviz](https://pypi.org/project/snakeviz/) and [django-querycount](https://github.com/bradmontgomery/django-querycount) into one django middleware that can show results inline in your application.
+Django Snakeviz Profiling integrates [snakeviz](https://pypi.org/project/snakeviz/) into a django middleware that can show results inline in your application.

-No migrations are required nor do any extra views need to be added to your application, only one piece of middleware installed.
+No migrations are required nor do any extra url routes need to be added to your application, only requiring to install one piece of middleware.

 **Table of Contents**